PlanB-Network/bitcoin-learning-management-system/README.md

 1. `cd packages/database`
 2. `pnpm run drizzle:generate`

-This will add a new migration script, then you hav to run it :
+This will add a new migration script, then you have to run it :

 `pnpm run db:migrate`